Montana/sqltree/README.md

 # sqltree
-SQL Tree in dart I made for a company called Harmonic based out of San Jose in Dart
+SQL Tree in I made for a company called Harmonic based out of San Jose in Dart